 When you call, be ready to describe: how long the flapping has been happening, how often and for how long each episode lasts, whether there are any breathing sounds or tail bobbing, your bird's current appetite and droppings, room temperature and recent environmental changes, any exposure to sprays, fumes, or new foods, and whether the behavior is getting worse.
 The more specific you are, the faster the vet can triage whether this is urgent.
 A board-certified avian vet (or an exotics practitioner) is the right choice here, not a general small-animal clinic, since birds need species-specific assessment.

 Wing flapping in place covers a wide range of behavior, from the perfectly happy stretch your bird does every morning to a genuine sign that something needs attention.
 Most of the time it is the former.
-But because birds hide illness so well, the other signals around the flapping matter just as much as the flapping itself.
+But because birds hide illness so well, the other signals around the flapping matter just as much as the flapping itself. blank" rel="noopener noreferrer">Cyanosis and open-mouth breathing may appear later as respiratory distress progresses, so the timing can signal increasing urgency.
 Trust what you observe, run through the checklist above, and do not hesitate to call a vet if anything feels off.

 FAQ